By a Broken Rites researcher (article updated 19 October 2016)

 When Fr John Walshe entered the Royal Commission witness box (on 15 December 2015), he intended helping Cardinal George Pell who was originally scheduled to step into the same witness box on the next day, December 16.
 But, in mid-December, Pell's lawyer informed the Royal Commission that Pell does not want to visit Australia.

-In 1982 Mr Roach was an 18-year-old first-year student at Melbourne's Corpus Christie Catholic seminary in Clayton, beginning his studies for the priesthood, when the incident took place.
+In 1982 John Roach was an 18-year-old first-year student at Melbourne's Catholic seminary, beginning his studies for the priesthood, when the incident took place.
 John Walshe, who was then in his mid-twenties (born in 1958), was at the end of his seminary studies and was facing his future career as a priest.
 Father Walshe was ordained as a priest in Melbourne by Archbishop Frank Little on 14 August 1982.

-Mr Roach said: "One night he invited me up to his room, which was not uncommon.
+John Roach said: "One night he [Father Walshe] invited me up to his room, which was not uncommon.

 We had a fair bit of port to drink — I was very unfamiliar with drinking — and I woke up in his bed and he was abusing me.